yNeshy/jeudutaquin/README.md

 ### Create a new player
-To create your own player, c/c the game.TemplateTaquinPlayer and implement your own move(board, config) function.
+To create a new player, inherit from IPlayer interface (on iplayer.py file) and implement your own `move(board, config)` function.

-Import your new Player, then edit this life one game.py to your newly implemented player. class YourPlayer(IPlayer):
-  ...

-and implement the "move(board, config)" function, which returns the move to made on the current board.
-A move is denoted by the number of the piece to move:
+A move is denoted by the number of the piece to move and is only acceptable, obviously, if the move returned is possible on the board.

 ##### Example
         __________________